-The RI Policy was updated in December 2022.
-The main changes focused on including the Trustee's priority theme of climate change that came out of the 2021 review of the Trustee's ESG beliefs, and inclusion of additional wording around ongoing monitoring of the activity conducted by BlackRock on behalf of the Trustee.
+The RI Policy and RI sections of the Scheme's SIP were updated in December 2022 and March 2023 respectively.
+The main changes across both the RI policy and RI section of the SIP focused on including the Trustee's priority theme of climate change that came out of the 2021 review of the Trustee's ESG beliefs, in addition to noting the publication of the Trustee's first TCFD report.
+In addition, the RI policy now also includes additional wording around ongoing monitoring of the activity conducted by BlackRock on behalf of the Trustee.

-The responsibility for the implementation, review and monitoring of the Scheme's RI Policy sits with the Trustee Board.
+The responsibility for the implementation, review and monitoring of the Scheme's RI Policy sits with the Scheme's Investment Committee (IC).